caltechlibrary/newt/newt-presentation.md

 We can create interactive applications with some SQL, Pandoc templates and a little routing.

-# Why SQL?
+# But why SQL?

 SQL is really good at describing structured data.
 It also is good at expressing queries.
 With a little deeper knowledge of SQL you can also define data views, functions and your own procedures.
 With Postgres + PostgREST these provide everything you need in a JSON data API short of file upload.
 SQL does allot of lifting with a little code and usually remains readable.

 > Minimize the source Luke!

-You don't need to design classes in your favorite programming languages and Schema in SQL.
+You don't need to design classes in your favorite programming languages then write Schema in SQL.
 You don't need to learn an ORM.
 You don't duplicate the code in the database, again in the middle-ware and increasingly often in the browser.
 Data models are defined in one place, Postgres.
 PostgREST takes care of turning them into a JSON data API.
 Data transformation is handle by Pandoc.
-A program really good at translating things.
-Newt provides just enough orchestration based on defining some routes in a CSV file.
+Newt provides __just enough orchestration__ based on route definitions contained in a CSV file.

 # Fewer cognitive shifts